 Claude Code’s Hook System

-Hooks are shell commands registered in .claude/settings.local.json that fire at specific points in a session’s lifecycle.
-There are five events: SessionStart, UserPromptSubmit, PreToolUse, PostToolUse, and SessionEnd.
-Each hook receives a JSON payload on stdin describing the event — the prompt text, the tool name and arguments, the session metadata — and returns JSON on stdout.
+Hooks are small scripts registered in .claude/settings.json that fire at specific points in a session’s lifecycle. memstore wires up six events: SessionStart, UserPromptSubmit, PreToolUse (matched separately for Read and Edit), PostToolUse (Write and Bash), Stop, and SessionEnd.
+Each hook receives a JSON payload on stdin describing the event – the prompt text, the tool name and arguments, the session metadata – and returns JSON on stdout.
 The key field in the response is additionalContext: any text you put there gets injected into the conversation as a system reminder, visible to the model but not to the user.

 The constraint that shapes everything is the default five-second timeout.
 Hooks must be fast.
 They can’t run a full RAG pipeline or call an external API with retry logic.
 They need to do one thing quickly and get out of the way.
 This pushes the design toward pre-computed results and local HTTP calls rather than complex processing at hook time.